rafalp/Misago-Docs/docs/settings/Database.md

 Custom blank avatar image.

+## daily_post_limit

+Daily limit of posts that may be posted from single account.
+Fail-safe for situations when forum is flooded by spam bots.
+Change to 0 to lift this restriction.

 ## default_avatar

 Default avatar assigned to new accounts.
 Can be either `initials` for randomly generated pic with initials, `gravatar` or `gallery` which will make Misago pick random avatar from gallery instead.